What Are Camp Lejeune Lawsuits?

 Camp Lejeune Lawsuit Settlement Amounts

-Since there have not been past successes with these lawsuits, there is no way to know for sure how much Camp Lejeune settlements will be at this time.
+Since these lawsuits are relatively new, there is no way to know for sure how much Camp Lejeune settlements will be at this time.

 That said, legal experts believe that Camp Lejeune water contamination lawsuit settlement amounts could range from $25,000 to $1 million or more per person.